 Keeper

-If you’re looking for the downside to this software, it may take some time to learn how to use the interface.
+If you’re looking for the downside to this software, it may take some time to learn the interface.
 Also, the autofill extensions may not always work, and that can be a drag if you’re in a hurry.
 The pricing is reasonable, though, starting at $2.92/mo for the one-user plan.

 Best ad and tracker blocker extensions